Hybrid work models - What forms do they take?

 Hybrid working means that not all employees do their work in the office at the same time, but also work outside the office.
-But what sounds simple at first can take on very different forms in detail.
+But what sounds quite simple at first can take very different forms in detail.

 Place of work

-- Workplace in the office or the
+- workplace in the office or the

 - Workplace outside the office.